apache/incubator-xtable/website/docs/how-to.md

 `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account_key.json`
 :::

-In your terminal under the cloned onetable directory, run the below command.
+In your terminal under the cloned Onetable directory, run the below command.

 ```shell md title="shell"
 java -jar utilities/target/utilities-0.1.0-SNAPSHOT-bundled.jar -datasetConfig my_config.yaml
 ```

 **Optional:**
-At this point, if you check your local path, you will be able to see `_delta_log` and `metadata` directories with necessary log files that contain the schema, commit history, partitions, and column stats that helps query engines to interpret the data as a delta and/or iceberg table.
+At this point, if you check your local path, you will be able to see the necessary metadata files that contain the schema, commit history, partitions, and column stats that helps query engines to interpret the data in the target table format.

 ## Conclusion
-In this tutorial, we saw how to create a source table in Hudi format and use Onetable to create metadata/log files that can be used to query the source table in Delta/Iceberg format.
+In this tutorial, we saw how to create a source table and use Onetable to create the metadata files that can be used to query the source table in different target table formats.

 ## Next steps
-Go through the [Catalog Integration guides](https://link-to-guide) to add the Onetable synced tables in different data catalogs.
+Go through the [Catalog Integration guides](https://link-to-guide) to registere the Onetable synced tables in different data catalogs.